Feay/indiana-Java-indyjava-2d-gamesystem/README.md

 # indiana-Java-indyjava-2d-gamesystem
 *THIS IS NOT A GAG!
 LULZ*
 Indeed, this is not a Graphic Adventure Game (G.A.G.) as you might think.
 Rather, it's a system to create and run 2D graphic adventure games.
 No Java knowledge required! .
 No internet connection required!
 It includes a small fully playable adventure, for you to have fun immediately.
-It's entirely written in Java, so non-Wintel users can also enjoy playing and creating that kind of games.
+It uses a custom game script and it's engine is entirely written in Java, so non-Wintel users can also enjoy playing and *creating* that kind of games.
 # Indiana Java
 ------------------
 Multiplatform Adventure Game Engine